Our Trust board

 Lesley Watts CBE, Trust Chief Executive Officer

-Lesley is Chief Executive Officer of our Trust and Chelsea and Westminster Hospital NHS Foundation Trust.
+Lesley is joint trust chief executive of Chelsea and Westminster Hospital NHS Foundation Trust and The Hillingdon Hospitals NHS Foundation Trust.

 Dr Alan McGlennan, Managing Director and Chief Medical Officer